 I was born deaf and I am going blind from a rare Ashkenazi Jewish genetic disease.
+I grew up being told many times what I could not do because of my disabilities.
 I was denied to join the Peace Corps on the basis of my disabilities but reapplied and was accepted at the second time.
+I was invited to serve for two years in Cameroon, a country in west Africa.
 While educating Cameroonians with disabilities about mitigating the spread of HIV/AIDS and sexual health reproductive health options, I fell in love with a fellow Peace Corps Volunteer.

 After serving in the Peace Corps, I settled in Washington D.C. area with the fellow Peace Corps Volunteer, Alex, who is now my husband.
 I currently work for an international development consulting firm focusing on global health and disability inclusion in developing countries.

 I graduated from Savannah College of Art and Design summa cum laude with a Bachelor of Art in photography and University College London with a Masters of Art in anthropology.